-Since the master project can already be performed in an industrial environment, it is usually advised to spend the rest of the study program on regular courses.
+Especially when the master project will be performed in an industrial environment, it is usually advised to spend the rest of the study program on regular courses.
 In some cases, however, an internship (code 2IMC10 or 5L990) may be a valuable addition to the program, provided that it enhances practical experience, provides deepening of knowledge, contributes to the specialization, and perhaps provides international experience.
-See Section 1.8 for details on internships.
-Instead of an internship, a multi-disciplinary design project (code 2IW70 or 5KK05) can be performed, in which students work in groups of 2 to 3 on an embedded design under the supervision of a member of staff.
+See Section 1.7.2 for details on internships.
+Instead of an internship, a multi-disciplinary design project (2IMC25) can be performed, in which students work in groups of 2 to 3 on an embedded design under the supervision of a member of staff.
 We refer to the course page for more information.
 Note that it is not possible to do both an internship and the multi-disciplinary design project.